 Amelia ’s Story

-My responsibilities include monitoring her mood, if she is depressed I need to do the household chores, I need to bathe her and help her eat, do laundry, cleaning, cooking, paying the bills, organizing her doctors appointments and trying to motivate her to get better.
-When she is Manic and bipolar i need to monitor her moods, see if she poses a risk for me or others, try to control her spending as she can be impulsive and spend all our money that we need for shopping on 50 candles (true story).
-She can also be a little violent and disruptive as she won’t sleep in this time.
+My role includes monitoring her mood if she is depressed.
+I need to do the household chores.
+I need to bathe her and help her eat.
+Do laundry, cleaning, cooking, paying the bills.
+Organising her doctor’s appointments and trying to motivate her to get better.
+When she is manic and bipolar, I need to monitor her moods.
+Judge whether she poses a risk for me or others and try to control her spending.
+As she can be impulsive and spend all our money that we need for shopping on 50 candles (true story).
+She can also be a little violent and disruptive as she won’t sleep.

 I also have to wear earplugs at night to help me sleep due to her being very loud.